How you could save with solar – even without solar panels

 Australia is known as the great sunburnt country, so all Australians should be able to benefit from our biggest renewable energy source.

 We have the highest average solar radiation per square metre of any continent in the world.
-And not only is solar power a renewable source of energy, it’s also a way to help control your energy bills.
+And not only is solar power a renewable source of energy, but it’s also a way to help control your energy bills.

 More than two million households already enjoy the benefits of rooftop solar, and an average of six panels are installed every minute across the country.